filoden/Nixie_Clock_STM32/README.md

 ---

-## Firmware Build / Flash (typical STM32 flow)
+## Firmware Build / Flash

 1. Open the firmware project in **STM32CubeIDE** (or your VSCode + CMake workflow if you use one).
 2. Confirm CubeMX-generated peripherals match the board wiring (SPI for SD, I2S for audio, GPIO/EXTI for inputs).
+3. Ensure MIDWARE in additon to Middlwares are included in compilation
-3. Build + flash via **ST-LINK**.
+4. Build + flash via **ST-LINK**.
-4. Bring-up in this order:
+5. Bring-up in this order:
    1) power rails → 2) clocks/RTC → 3) SD/FatFs → 4) display/HV → 5) audio → 6) UI

-- PLEASE NOTE: for spi throughput to be able to supply i2s driver, a custom SD/SPI driver is used which is not yet included in the build.
-In the current configuration, SPI will not run.
 ---

 ## PCB Development